1370qqcomddd/duolingo-clone/README.md

 ## :gem: Acknowledgements

-Useful resources and dependencies that are used in Lingo.
+Useful resources and dependencies that are used in Dumbo.

 - Special Thanks to Kenney Assets: https://kenney.nl/
 - Freesound: https://freesound.org/